-Whilst a positive phase of the NAO favours milder-than-normal conditions, its effect on temperatures is less marked during the next 3-months than in winter.
-Sea surface temperatures to the west of the UK are additionally below average, further moderating the warm signal.

-For April and April-May-June as a whole, the Met Office long-range prediction system has good support from predictions from other centres around the world, showing an increased likelihood that the UK will come under the influence of high pressure as well as westerly winds at times.
-High pressure favours above-average temperatures during late spring and early summer, and with the warming of climate, this results in an increase in the probability of above-average temperatures (see graphs of figure T2).
-The relatively high probability of our warmest forecast category does not imply extreme or unseasonal weather throughout the whole 3month period.
+The El Niño-Southern Oscillation (ENSO) is currently in a neutral phase and is likely to remain so throughout this forecast period.
+It is therefore not expected to have a significant effect on UK weather.
+Sea surface temperatures are below average across the North Atlantic Ocean west of the UK.
+This pattern has been linked to greater incidence of high pressure in summer, implying increased chances of higher-than-normal temperatures in the Outlook period.
+For May and May-June-July as a whole, the Met Office long-range prediction system shows an increase in the likelihood of high pressure near the UK.
+While confidence is typically lower at this time of year than in winter, there is better agreement between prediction systems from centres around the world than is usual at this time of year.
+High pressure would lead to more settled weather for the UK and, combined with the warming climate, this means a greater-thanusual chance of above-average temperature (see graphs of figure T2).
+Nevertheless, cooler-than-normal conditions remain a possibility, albeit with a smaller likelihood.
+While the relatively high probability of our warmest forecast category does suggest that the chance of spells of very hot weather is increased compared to usual, it does not imply extreme or unseasonal weather throughout the whole 3-month period.
 Indeed, the Outlook does not identify weather for a particular day or week.
 The increased likelihood of this category could mean more days with temperatures that are above average to a more modest degree.
 Above-average temperatures can also arise from a range of types of weather, not just sunny and dry conditions.